- American Bulldog – Breed profile and diseases of the American Bulldog

 What are bone deformities?

 Bone malformations are structural abnormalities in the bones that can be caused by genetic defects or developmental disorders.
-In American Bulldogs, these deformities usually occur in the form of irregular bone growth, misalignment or deformed limbs.
+In American Bulldogs, these malformations most commonly manifest as irregular bone growth, misalignments, or deformed limbs.

-• Clinical examination: The veterinarian can use the physical examination to find initial indications of possible deformities.
+- Clinical examination: The veterinarian can find initial indications of possible malformations through a physical examination.

-• Imaging: X-rays and CT scans are important tools for accurately diagnosing bone deformities.
+- Imaging: X-rays and CT scans are important tools for the accurate diagnosis of bone malformations.

 Treatment

-• Conservative treatment: In mild cases, orthopedic aids or physical therapy may be helpful.
+- Conservative treatment: In mild cases, orthopedic aids or physiotherapy can be helpful.

-• Surgery: Severe deformities may require surgical correction to improve functionality of the affected limbs.
+- Surgery: In cases of severe malformations, surgical correction may be necessary to improve the functionality of the affected limbs.

 Prevention

-• Careful breeding selection: By selecting healthy breeding animals, genetically determined deformities can be minimized.
+- Careful breeding selection: By selecting healthy breeding animals, genetically determined malformations can be minimized.

-• Early examination: Regular veterinary examinations during puppyhood can help detect and treat deformities early.
+- Early examination: Regular veterinary check-ups during puppyhood can help to detect and treat malformations early.

 Blindness and deafness

-Blindness and deafness are particularly common in pure white lines of American Bulldogs because genetic factors play a role here.
+Blindness and deafness are particularly common in pure white American Bulldog lines, due to the role of genetic factors.
 Pigment deficiency diseases (leucism) often lead to problems with the eyes and ears.

-• Eye exam: A specialized veterinarian can determine the degree of blindness through eye exams such as a slit lamp exam or eye test.
+- Eye examination: A specialized veterinarian can determine the degree of blindness through eye examinations such as slit lamp examinations or vision tests.

 Treatment

-• Blindness: There is no cure for blind dogs, but they can be helped to live well through training and environmental adaptation.
+- Blindness: There is no cure for blind dogs, but they can be supported through training and adaptation of their environment to lead a good life.

-• Numbness: Numbness is also irreversible.
-However, dogs can do well with special training techniques, such as hand signals.
+- Deafness: Deafness is also irreversible.
+However, dogs can cope well with special training techniques, such as hand signals.

 Prevention

-• Regular veterinary checks: Early examinations can help detect these diseases in good time and adapt the dog accordingly.
+- Regular veterinary check-ups: Early examinations can help to detect these diseases in time and to adapt the dog accordingly.

-The American Bulldog's health challenges are varied and require careful consideration by owners.
-With responsible breeding selection, regular veterinary care and an adapted lifestyle, many of these problems can be identified and treated early.
-This will help ensure that your American Bulldog lives a healthy, active and happy life.
+The American Bulldog faces numerous health challenges that require careful attention from owners.
+Responsible breeding choices, regular veterinary care, and a suitable lifestyle can help identify and treat many of these problems early on.
+This will contribute to your American Bulldog living a healthy, active, and happy life.

 Diseases of the American Bulldog